 About me

-I’m a computational genomics researcher experienced in bioinformatics analysis, pipeline development, and machine learning methods for genomic data.
+I’m a computational genomics scientist experienced in clinical variant reporting and interpretation, bioinformatics analysis, pipeline development, and machine learning methods for genomic data.
+I’m currently a Research Associate in the Clinical Informatics and Development team, part of the Personalized OncoGenomics (POG) program.
 I hold a B.A. in Chemistry from Bryn Mawr College (Pennsylvania) and a Ph.D. in Genetics with double minors in Molecular Medicine and Ecology & Evolutionary Biology from the University of Arizona.
 Prior to computational work, I was broadly trained for 6+ years in various wet lab settings from organic synthetic chemistry, protein crystallography, to cell biology and virology.
-My current research focuses on developing robust computational methods for inferring population history and natural selection from genomic data.
+My PhD and postdoctoral research focused on developing statistical methods for inferring population history and natural selection from genomic data.
+More recently, I have been investigating tools for improving somatic variant calls from FFPE tumor samples.
 For more details on my present and past projects, see Projects.